jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * Microsoft Windows Server 2008 R2 (64-bit)
 * Microsoft Windows Server 2008 (64-bit)

-Note: The Diagnostic Server is not supported on a cluster or High Availability Always On.
+{% include tip.html content="The Diagnostic Server is not supported on a cluster or High Availability Always On." %}

 ### .NET
 .NET 4.5 or later.